-- 1. Program Summary: A brief description of the overall development program and the project for which partnering is sought and a summary of parent award activities. - 2.
-Target Product Profile: Tabular summary of the drug development goals description of the aspirational product not the specific goals of your proposal (template provided). - 3.
+- Program Summary: A brief description of the overall development program and the project for which partnering is sought and a summary of parent award activities. - Target Product Profile: Table summary of the drug development goals - description of the aspirational product not the specific goals of your proposal (template provided). - 3.
 Statement of Significance and Impact: Description of the value that proposed activities add to the parent award in terms of accelerating development or increasing the likelihood of successful development of the therapeutic candidate to provide an improvement over the standard of care for the patient population. - 4.
 Rationale: Rationale justifying why the proposed activities are necessary at this time and how they will accelerate delivery of the proposed therapeutic to patients and/or increase the likelihood of program success. - 5.
 Plan: Project plan to achieve the objective of the program announcement. - 6.
-Timeline: Activities-based timeline in Gantt chart-like format current for the parent award and describing the parent award with proposed accelerating activities incorporated. - 7.
-FDA correspondence: Relevant FDA correspondence and plan for addressing any issues raised by FDA related to accelerating activities. - 8.
-Manufacturing Summary: Manufacturing plan synopsis (template provided) if you are proposing manufacturing activities. - 9.
-Clinical Protocol: Clinical protocol synopsis (template provided) and final or draft clinical protocol and a graph of monthly or quarterly enrollment projections if you are proposing additional activities for a clinical trial. - 10.
+Timeline: Activities-based timeline in GANTT chart-like format. - FDA correspondence: Relevant FDA correspondence and plan for addressing any issues raised by FDA. - 8.
+Manufacturing Summary: Manufacturing plan synopsis (template provided). - Clinical Protocol: Clinical protocol synopsis (template provided) and final or draft clinical protocol. - 10.
 Team Organization: Team structure, leadership, and communications plan, including any CROs or CMOs that will be utilized. - 11.
 Operational Plan: Clinical operations plan (template provided) if you are proposing additional activities for a clinical trial. - 12.
-Contingency Plan: Summary of potential risks, costs associated with those risks, and mitigation strategies, together with a financial contingency plan outlining viable funding sources in the event that costs exceed the amount of funding disbursement. - 13.
-Resources and Environment: A brief description of the resources available to the project and environment.
+Contingency Plan: Summary of potential risks, costs associated with those risks, and mitigation strategies, together with a financial contingency plan outlining viable funding sources in the event that costs exceed the amount of funding disbursement.